- Our schools

 Electrical Engineering entails research, design, development, manufacturing and management of complex systems for many different uses.

-Environmental Engineering studies the environmental impact of engineering activities, students learn to identify environmental problems and help develop effective solutions.
+Environmental Engineering studies the environmental impact of engineering activities and develop effective solutions.

 Food science and technology studies the biological, chemical and physical sciences to understand everything about food.